Origins of Vampire Mythology: Plot

 Dean Pelton (Jim Rash) announces that a carnival is coming to Greendale.
 Britta (Gillian Jacobs) wonders if her ex-boyfriend Blade will be working there and worries she'll feel a reckless urge to see him.
 She demands that Annie (Alison Brie) help her by taking her phone and monitoring her for the weekend.
 Vice Dean Laybourne (John Goodman) orders Pelton to convince Troy (Donald Glover) to enter the A/C Repair School.

 Britta stays at Troy, Abed (Danny Pudi), and Annie's apartment.
-Troy and Abed watch Blade, frustrating Annie's plans to help Britta.
+Troy and Abed watch Blade, complicating Annie's plans to help Britta.
 Britta asks to see her phone, but Annie refuses to reveal its location.
 Troy lets slip that the phone is in the refrigerator, and he, Abed, and Annie are forced to lock Britta in Annie's bedroom.
 Pelton suddenly arrives, to the others' confusion.

 Seeking to meet Blade, Jeff (Joel McHale) takes Shirley (Yvette Nicole Brown) to the carnival.
 Pierce (Chevy Chase) and Chang (Ken Jeong) also attend together, united by their lack of other friends.
 Jeff finds Blade (Kirk Fox) and begins playing his game.
 At the apartment, Britta calms down and asks Annie for her phone again.
 Annie agrees as a sign of trust, but she secretly switches Blade's number with hers.
 Britta begins relentlessly texting Annie and eventually starts calling; Annie worries her deception will be revealed.

 Shirley remarks that Blade seems appealing because he's relaxed.
 Jeff continues to play the game and converses with Blade, desperate to learn Blade's secrets for attracting women.
 Annie's attempts to talk Britta down fail, so Troy takes Annie's phone and texts Britta something unknown.
 Britta suddenly stops texting and leaves Annie's room, calling Blade a loser.
 After Jeff spends hundreds of dollars, Blade agrees to reveal his secret.
 Pierce and Chang argue and split up.

 Pelton makes a weak attempt to talk to Troy, which fails.
 Annie takes Britta's phone and learns that Troy sent Britta something nice; she is disgusted that Britta only liked Blade because she thought he was mean.
 Realizing Annie's deception, Britta tries to leave and meet with Blade, but Jeff arrives and reveals Blade's secret: he is attractive because he cannot feel shame due to brain damage.
 Jeff explains that they have to learn to not hate themselves.
 Pierce arrives, asking Annie to take his phone and not let him call Chang.
 Britta realizes that Troy sent the nice message and smiles.